nyeholt/silverstripe-solr/README.md

 [GitHub Wiki](http://wiki.github.com/nyeholt/silverstripe-solr)

+# Administration

+If you have ADMIN privileges, you can start and stop the locally bundled jetty version of solr from within the CMS on the Solr admin section.

+To set the java path (if different from /usr/bin/java), set

+    SolrSearchService::$java_bin

+to the appropriate path

 Troubleshooting
 ---------------

 If you aren't getting any search results, first make sure Solr is running.
-Next, check to make sure that